• About

 Best Cabo de Palos Beaches

-Playa Cala Fria – On one side of the famous Cabo de Palos lighthouse is another sand beach, slightly bigger than the coves of Cala de las Melvas but smaller than Cala Reona.
-There is a stone staircase with a banister leading down to this beach.
+Playa Cala Fria – On one side of the famous Cabo de Palos lighthouse is another beach with fine pebbles.
+This beach is fairly popular, and is slightly bigger than the coves of Cala de las Melvas but smaller than Cala Reona.

 Cala Tunez – On the other side of the lighthouse is a tiny but popular sandy cove that is easily accessible for strollers and wheelchairs with a slope leading down to the bay.
 There is a small carpark area just by the beach (which can get full very quickly).
 It is great for snorkelling.